Houston back at No. 1 as Northwestern makes AP Top 25 debut

 That was evident Saturday, when the Jayhawks rallied from 17 down to beat No. 9 Baylor 87-71 in Allen Fieldhouse.

 Virginia was at No. 6 after beating Louisville and Notre Dame last week.
 Arizona was seventh while Texas fell two spots to eighth after losing to Texas Tech and needing overtime to beat Oklahoma.
-The Bears held their spot while Marquette moved into the top 10 for the first time since Feb.
-25, 2019.
+The Bears held their spot while Marquette moved back into the top 10.

 The Volunteers dropped to No. 11 after following up their win over Alabama with a loss to Kentucky.
 Gonzaga, Miami and Kansas State were next, with Saint Mary’s giving the West Coast Conference two teams in the top 15.